Courtney Love

-Courtney Michelle Love (née Harrison; born July 9, 1964) is an American singer, songwriter, guitarist, and actress whose career has spanned four decades.
-She has had a significant impact on female-fronted alternative acts and performers, with NME naming her one of the most influential singers in alternative culture between 1990 and 2020.
+Courtney Michelle Love (née Harrison; born July 9, 1964) is an American singer, guitarist, songwriter, and actress.
+A figure in the alternative and grunge scenes of the 1990s, Love has had a career spanning four decades.
+She rose to prominence as the lead vocalist and rhythm guitarist of the alternative rock band Hole, which she formed in 1989.
+Love has drawn public attention for her uninhibited live performances and confrontational lyrics, as well as her highly publicized personal life following her marriage to the Nirvana frontman Kurt Cobain.

 Love had an itinerant childhood, but was primarily raised in Portland, Oregon, where she played in a series of short-lived bands and was active in the local punk scene.
-Following a brief stay in a juvenile hall, she spent a year living in Dublin and Liverpool before returning to the United States and pursuing an acting career.
-She appeared in supporting roles in the Alex Cox films Sid and Nancy (1986) and Straight to Hell (1987).
-In 1989, Love formed the alternative rock band Hole with guitarist Eric Erlandson.
-She was its lead vocalist and rhythm guitarist.
-She was becoming a rising figure in the alternative and grunge scenes of the 1990s.
-However, her highly publicized relationship with, and 1992 marriage to, Nirvana frontman Kurt Cobain followed by his death in 1994 temporarily overshadowed her music career.
+After briefly being in a juvenile hall, she spent a year living in Dublin and Liverpool before returning to the United States and pursuing an acting career.
+She appeared in supporting roles in the Alex Cox films Sid and Nancy (1986) and Straight to Hell (1987) before forming the band Hole in Los Angeles with guitarist Eric Erlandson.

-Love and Hole soon rose to prominence due to her uninhibited live performances and confrontational lyrics.
 The group received critical acclaim from underground rock press for their 1991 debut album Pretty on the Inside, produced by Kim Gordon, while their second release, Live Through This (1994), was met with critical accolades and multi-platinum sales.
 In 1995, Love returned to acting, earning a Golden Globe Award nomination for her performance as Althea Leasure in Miloš Forman's The People vs. Larry Flynt (1996), which established her as a mainstream actress.
-Hole's third album, Celebrity Skin (1998), was nominated for three Grammy Awards.
+The following year, Hole's third album, Celebrity Skin (1998), was nominated for three Grammy Awards.

 Love continued to work as an actress into the early 2000s, appearing in big-budget pictures such as Man on the Moon (1999) and Trapped (2002), before releasing her first solo album, America's Sweetheart, in 2004.
 The subsequent several years were marred with publicity surrounding Love's legal troubles and drug relapse, which resulted in a mandatory lockdown rehabilitation sentence in 2005 while she was writing a second solo album.
 That project became Nobody's Daughter, released in 2010 as a Hole album but without the former Hole lineup.
 Between 2014 and 2015, Love released two solo singles and returned to acting in the network series Sons of Anarchy and Empire.
-She has also been active as a writer; she co-created and co-wrote three volumes of a manga, Princess Ai, between 2004 and 2006, and wrote a memoir, Dirty Blonde (2006).